 Treasury prices, meanwhile, gained on Friday and pushed 10-year note yields down by the most since December.

 Boehner’s original plan faced defections from conservative Republicans upset that it didn’t make deeper spending cuts.
 The Ohio Republican spent much of this week trying to marshal support for his proposal, only to push back a floor vote originally scheduled for Thursday night.
 The addition of the balanced-budget amendment — something Obama has said he opposes — persuaded conservatives to get on board.
+The Treasury has long insisted that Tuesday is a hard deadline for raising the limit.
+But according to The Wall Street Journal, the Treasury is planning to prioritize its payments by ensuring that it will make a $29 billion interest payment to bond holders on Aug.
+15.

 Credit-rating firms including Standard & Poor’s have warned that the United States could lose its coveted AAA rating without a credible plan to slash deficits.
 Obama invoked those warnings on Friday, saying the cost of borrowing would rise for all Americans.